Committee descriptions (Updated 2025)

 SOCIAL

-Tea: This committee member organizes an afternoon tea roughly once every two weeks.
-Baked goods are usually donated by whomever is hosting, while tea and coffee funded by the GSA budget.
-At the beginning of each semester, tea coordinator should send out a sign-up sheet for other people to bring in cookies and host tea.
+Tea Time: The committee organizes an afternoon or morning dedicated to tea and socializing at least once a month (more tea times are greatly appreciated and encouraged).
+Baked goods are usually donated by whomever would like to, while tea and coffee are funded by the GSA budget.
+At the beginning of each semester, the tea time coordinators will send out a sign-up sheet for other people to bring in cookies and host tea.
 Each week, the host will help the tea coordinator to set up tea and send email reminders to the grad list.

-SNEEB: The committee helps with the 5-6 SNEEBs EEB hosts per semester.
-The work includes convincing faculty to sponsor a week of SNEEB, helping their lab set up and clean up, and ordering pizza.
-Meet with and/or email previous organizers to transition responsibilities and institutional knowledge.
+SNEEB: The committee helps with around 5-6 SNEEBs EEB hosts per semester.
+SNEEB committee responsibility includes convincing and encouraging faculty to sponsor a SNEEB, helping the faculty and their lab set up and clean up, and ordering pizza.
+Please meet with and/or email previous organizers (see most up-to-date members on EEB grad website) to transition responsibilities and institutional knowledge.